tiago-marques/game-of-life-native/README.md

 ## Game of Life CSP

-Game of Life CSP is a Java implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using [communicating sequential processes (CSP)](https://en.wikipedia.org/wiki/Communicating_sequential_processes).
+Game of Life CSP is a Java implementation by @ebarlas on GitHub, of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using [communicating sequential processes (CSP)](https://en.wikipedia.org/wiki/Communicating_sequential_processes).

 Each grid cell is an independent process and all cell communication occurs via channels.